 As we worked on this women’s issue of Voice, I thought a lot about the importance of narrative, the stories we tell about ourselves and our social movements.

-The summer issue of Voice is our women’s issue, an opportunity to focus on women members, women’s programs and women leaders in ETFO and the broader community.
+The summer issue of Voice is our women’s issue.
+It’s an opportunity to celebrate ETFO’s women members, highlight their accomplishments and centre their voices.